zsup/round-trip-test/README.md

 1. Copy the contents of `pong.cpp` into the [Spark Build](https://www.spark.io/build) web IDE
 2. Flash the code to your Spark Core
+3. `npm install`
-3. Prep `ping.coffee` by adding your `Device ID`, `Access Token`, and `Local IP address` at the top of the file.
+4. Prep `ping.coffee` by adding your `Device ID`, `Access Token`, and `Local IP address` at the top of the file.
-4. Run `coffee ping.coffee`.
+5. Run `coffee ping.coffee`.
 If your Core is working as expected, it should connect to your computer almost immediately.